Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Introduction

 An Alfresco Share project is used to build extensions for [Alfresco Share UI]({% link content-services/latest/develop/share-ext-points/index.md %}).
-The runtime environment for ACS is Docker so not only is this project building the source code for your extensions but also the custom Docker image for Alfresco Share.
+The runtime environment for Content Services is Docker so not only is this project building the source code for your extensions but also the custom Docker image for Alfresco Share.
 The custom Docker images includes the JARs, or AMPs, with your extension code.

 Looking into the generated Share project we can see that we got a Docker Compose file (`my-share-project/docker/docker-compose.yml`) that will be used to build custom Docker images and run the project.
 We also got a directory for our extension source code: `my-share-project/src/main/java` and one directory with the Docker related stuff, such as the `Dockerfile` used to build the custom Alfresco Share Docker image: `my-share-project/src/main/docker`.